Composers C to D

 String Quartet No.18 in e minor

-An operatic gem in fine string quartet style from one of the great Italian masters of melody.
+His last quartet.
+From 1826, an operatic gem in fine string quartet style from one of the great Italian masters of melody.

 Gaetano Donizetti (1797-1848)